DWI cases can be won, suspensions can be reduced, and even mandatory jail may not be mandatory if your lawyer knows DWI law.

 More than any other chemical test, urine tests are incredibly unreliable.
 Urine testing in New Jersey almost always involves an allegation that the person is under the influence of illegal or controlled substances, rather than alcohol.
 Positive test results can be successfully challenged and suppressed from the evidence in your case.

 Our attorneys have trained extensively in the proper administration and protocols associated with urine testing.
 Evan Levow frequently lectures to other attorneys, judges and police officers on drug screening and the Drug Recognition Evaluation (DRE) program throughout New Jersey and across the country.

 Contact New Jersey’s DWI Defense Experts

 Contact the defense lawyers at Levow DWI Law for a free consultation.
-We’ll review your case and will give you invaluable guidance on your best course of action for defending a New Jersey DWI.
-We offer payment plans..
+We will review your case and will give you invaluable guidance on your best course of action for defending a New Jersey DWI.
+We offer payment plans.